austin-lai/Export_WSL_Distro_with_Powershell_Script/README.md

 # Define the function to check for specific errors for Shutting down "Docker Desktop" and "WSL" and retry
 function CheckErrorAndRetry {

+    # Define the command to shutdown WSL
+    $ShutdownWSL = "wsl --shutdown"

+    # Define the command to export the WSL distribution to a VHD file
+    # Use string interpolation to build the WSL export command
+    $wslExportCommand = "wsl --export $selectedDistro $exportPath --vhd"

     Write-Host "`n [:::Action:::] Shutting down `"Docker Desktop`" ........." -ForegroundColor Magenta -BackgroundColor Black